inventonater/UnityPlugin-GitSubRepositoryManager/README.md

 ##### Git sparse checkout
 This is where sparse checkout comes in.
 The approach we take is to sparse checkout only the folders and files you need, directly inside your active unity project (and possibly inside another git repository).
 This satisfies a number of requirements:
-- No bloated history or uneccesary files.
+- No bloated history or unnecessary files.
 - No copying or symlinks
 - Directly make modifications and push them back to the main repository (A little like SVN)